 Getting to the Diamond Beach is an easy thing.
 You can join a tour, catch a local bus, or rent a car the only trouble is time as it is located about 5 hours away from Reykjavík and 6 hours away from Keflavík international airport.
 If you wish to visit the place we recommend to do it in at least two days, spending the night over there or joining a tour where a driver will take care of the long ride.

 The Diamond beach is right off Road 1 so finding it is the least of your worries.
 Just get yourself onto Road 1 and keep on going, it’s hard to miss!

 What not to do at the Diamond Beach?

-Litter!
+Do not litter!
 The Black sand shows all littering very well, this is a clean place and we shouldn’t make the ocean do our tidy work.
 Help us keep it clean!

-Walk into the waves!
+Do not walk into the waves!
 The ocean might seem harmless and the beach wide enough for you to be able to get away easily but once they gain strength even the best swimmer doesn’t stand a chance.

-Skip the Jökulsárlón glacier lagoon.
+Do not skip the Jökulsárlón glacier lagoon.
 It’s only across the street.
 You have to do both, it’s a two-in-one!

 Accommodation and Hotels near the Diamond Beach